 There are many good reasons to train your own Service Dog – in fact, Molli Dogs Training LLC (Molli Dogs) highly recommends choosing this option if at all possible to ensure the best possible working team.
 Training your own Service Dog is incredibly rewarding as you watch your hard work turn an unruly puppy or dog into a responsible working dog.
 It is also a great teaching tool that will help you prepare for the responsibility of caring for and working with a fully trained Service Animal.
 Molli Dogs will guide you through the process, lay foundations, and answer questions along the way, helping you learn and progress through the training process.
 When you train your own Service Dog it also creates a deeper, stronger bond between the Service Animal and Recipient at an earlier age, leading to a more successful working team.
-But that’s not the best part – almost all dogs that are fully trained by their Recipient have about an 70-80% chance of learning to actually alert to various disabilities.
-For dogs placed with their Recipients at a later age, already fully trained, there’s only about a 50% chance that an alert will develop.
+But that’s not the best part – dogs that are raised and fully trained by their Recipient have a much higher chance of learning to actually alert to various disabilities.
+For dogs placed with their Recipients at a later age, already fully trained, there’s only about a 10% chance that an alert will develop.
 This is a significant difference that should be taken into consideration when making the decision whether or not to train your Service Dog yourself.
+You can find more information about alerts here: www.servicedogsociety.com/alerting

 A Service Dog is not a pet and s/he will require more time, more effort, and more money than a pet dog.
 You will want your Service Dog to be healthy and able to work for as long as possible.
 Most handlers end up putting thousands of dollars into their dogs and insurance will rarely, if ever, help cover any of the costs.
 Most handlers have to do a good amount of fundraising to cover all of the high costs of their Service Dog.
 You will need to be able to cover the high costs of training, you will need to be able to provide a high quality diet, extensive veterinary care, basic dog supplies and specialty training gear and equipment.
 Many handlers like to get insurance to cover the high cost of training a replacement if something happens to their Service Dog.
 Making sure you have the ability to cover all of these costs is a huge part of owning and training a Service Dog.